The ‘Lord of the Rings’ Board Games Might be the Worst Movie Tie-In Games Ever

 Straight from the movie, the box art looks dramatic and exciting.
 Not only that, the whole trilogy is there!
 It’s got the official stamp from New Line Cinema, so it’s got to be legit!

-OH MAN!
-This looks amazing!
-Without a second thought, you grab all three games and rush home and set up the game.
+Without a second thought, you grab all three games and rush home to set up the game.
 Immediately you’re stunned by the game components.

 You’re riding this hype train all the way to Barad-dûr, which also looks incredible!